enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 	);
 };
 ```
-- From zustand useConversation function  i imported selectedConversation and setSelectedConversation.
+- I imported selectedConversation and setSelectedConversation from the Zustand useConversation function.

-- I called an useEffect hook to unmount the selectedConversation state.
+- I used a useEffect hook to handle unmounting of the selectedConversation state.

 - If selectedConversation state has a value then header will show otherwise NoChatSelected component will render.